helm/helm/docs/provenance.md

 Creating mychart
 ```

-Once ready to package, add the `--verify` flag to `helm package`.
+Once ready to package, add the `--sign` flag to `helm package`.
 Also, specify
-the signing key and the keyring:
+the name under which the signing key is known and the keyring containing the corresponding private key:

 ```
-$ helm package --sign --key helm --keyring path/to/keyring.secret mychart
+$ helm package --sign --key 'helm signing key' --keyring path/to/keyring.secret mychart
 ```

-Tip: for GnuPG users, your secret keyring is in `~/.gpg/secring.gpg`.
+Tip: for GnuPG users, your secret keyring is in `~/.gnupg/secring.gpg`.

 At this point, you should see both `mychart-0.1.0.tgz` and `mychart-0.1.0.tgz.prov`.
 Both files should eventually be uploaded to your desired chart repository.